-Certifications: At the beginning or renewal of a relationship, suppliers and licensees are required to acknowledge A Shared Commitment and agree to implement its requirements.
-In addition, and as noted above, all direct suppliers are contractually obligated to represent and warrant that any materials incorporated into PVH products, whether acquired directly or indirectly, are from a source that does not use forced and child labor.
+Contractual Terms and Certifications: At the beginning or renewal of a relationship, suppliers and licensees are required to acknowledge A Shared Commitment and agree to implement its requirements.
+In addition, all Level 1 and key Level 2 suppliers are required to represent and warrant that they will not use any forced or child labor in the growing, harvesting, mining, extraction, processing, refining, manufacturing, production or assembly of any PVH products.